 149

-Each subject receives a single intravenous injection of standard-of-care imaging radiopharmaceuticals (18F-FDG and 68Ga-FAPI) and 68Ga-MY6349, and undergoes PET/CT imaging within the specified time.
+Each subject receives a single intravenous injection of standard-of-care imaging radiopharmaceuticals (18F-FDG) and 68Ga-MY6349, and undergoes PET/CT imaging within the specified time.
 For participants who were not radioiodine-refractory or who did not have MTC or ATC, DxWBS was conducted.
 Each participant received an intramuscular injection of rhTSH on two consecutive days, followed by the oral administration of 131I.
 DxWBS was performed 2 days after 131I administration

 The First Affiliated Hospital of Xiamen University